DragonMinded/bemaniutils/README.md

 on a regular basis.
 It is recommended to call it every five minutes since there are cache warming portions for the front-end that expire every 10 minutes.
 Game code will register with internal handlers to perform daily/weekly actions which are kicked off by this script.
+Note that if you don't want to have this done automatically in your development environment, you can simply invoke it before testing with a game.
 An example invocation of the tool is as follows:

 ```
 ./scheduler --config config/server.yaml